 - Textboxes that communicate something about the state of the world

 The first set of textboxes come from characters in the game, including the player's avatar.
 The second type come from the game's unseen narrator.
-The unseen narrator is the chap you might not realize even exists!
-He tells you when your game has been saved, when you've recovered your health from staying at an inn or the amount of gold hidden in a vase in some poor stranger's house.
+You may not even realise the unseen narrator exists!
+He tells you when the game's saved, when party health is recovered at an inn or the amount of gold hidden in a vase in some poor stranger's house.

-The first type of textbox are used to deliver messages from characters in the game world.
+The first type of textbox are deliver messages from characters in the game world.
 To help reinforce that the textboxes are spoken, the text is often typed out letter by letter.
-That's how words work in the real world; they're spoken one after another not all at once!
+That's how words work in the real world - they sounds are spoken one after another not all at once.

 The second type of textbox is not directed at the player's avatar so much as to the player themselves.
 These words are not usually intended to come from any entity living in the gameworld, instead it's more like the game that's talking.
-These words are not being spoken in any meaningful sense and therefore appear at once rather than being typed in, letter by letter.
+These words are not being spoken in any meaningful sense and therefore appear at once rather than being typed in.

 Anatomy of a Textbox

 A textbox has three basic parts.

 - Continue button

 If we take all these parts, combine them together and add some text the textbox looks like this:

 The frame is the body of textbox and contains the text, the continue button and any number of additional components such as an avatar picture or speaker label.
 The frame also contains a backing panel which is rendered first.
 The backing panel allows the text to be readable no matter the location.
 The frame frames the text.

 The text area is the most important part of the box.
 The text represents what is being said, thought or read.
 It may have a transition where it's typed into the box.
 If the text is long it's broken into pages.
 One page is shown at a time.
 When the player presses the continue button they move from one page to the next until they come to the end of sequence.